jvlflame/JAV-Sort-Scrape-javlibrary/README.md

 To run Set-JAVNfo.ps1, right click and select "Run with PowerShell" (double clicking will **NOT** work).
 By default, the script will run on the path in your settings file.
 If you want to run the Set-JAVNfo.ps1 script on a different directory, add the `FilePath` parameter to Set-JAVNfo.ps1 on the last line.

+To run edit_covers, you can double click to run it.
+You will be prompted to confirm the path of your already scraped covers that you want to crop.

-You can also invoke both scripts from a **non-administrator** PowerShell prompt as demonstrated in the demo.
+You can also invoke the scripts from a **non-administrator** PowerShell prompt as demonstrated in the demo.

 ## Settings
 The `settings_sort_jav.ini` file provided lists the options the user has available to them as well as descriptions on those options.